Sensors Guide · Air Combat

 No aircraft is truly invisible.
 Several technologies can detect stealth aircraft:

-Infrared Search & Track (IRST): Detect aircraft by their heat signature.
-No radar emission needed.
-Used by Su-35 (OLS-35), Rafale (OSF), Typhoon (PIRATE), and F-35 (DAS).
+Detect aircraft by heat signature, no emissions needed.
+Su-35 (OLS-35), Rafale (OSF), Typhoon (PIRATE), F-35 (DAS).

-AN/AWG-9 — F-14 Tomcat’s Eyes
+AN/AWG-9 — The F-14 Tomcat’s Eyes

 The legendary radar that made the F-14 Tomcat the fleet’s guardian.
-Could track 24 targets simultaneously and guide 6 AIM-54 Phoenix missiles at once — an unprecedented capability in the 1970s.
+Could track 24 targets simultaneously and guide 6 AIM-54 Phoenix missiles at once — unprecedented in the 1970s.
 Detection range exceeded 300 km for bomber-sized targets.

-AN/APG-77 — F-22 Raptor’s AESA Pioneer
+AN/APG-77 — The AESA Pioneer

-Irbis-E — Su-35’s Passive Powerhouse
+Irbis-E — The Passive Powerhouse

-AN/APG-81 — F-35’s Sensor Brain
+AN/APG-81 — The Sensor Brain

 | Radar | Type | Aircraft | Range | Tracks | Country |